andrewlidong/ProfoundSound/README.md

 ## About

-Profound Sound is a music visualization app which allows users to watch, listen and dance along to visual representations of f.
-The app is powered through vanilla JavaScript DOM manipulation of an HTML canvas element, along with Web Audio API and D3 which allow for translation of waves of sound into visual displays.
+Profound Sound is a music visualization app that allows users to watch, listen and dance along to visual representations of This Must Be The Place by The Talking Heads.
+The app was originally inspired by an Animal Collective concert experience in NYC, and the song choice was made in honor of two good friends who were recently married.

+The app is powered by vanilla JavaScript DOM manipulation of an HTML canvas element, along with Web Audio API and D3 interaction which allow the translation of waves of sound into visual displays.

 Access the live site [here](http://andrewlidong.xyz/profound_sound/ ).